 Know When to Book Your Genie+ Passes and Individual Lightning Lanes

 Before arriving at the parks each day, you’ll want to wake up early and be ready at 7 a.m. to make your first Genie+ selection.
 If you’re staying at any of the Walt Disney World Resorts, you can also book your two individual Lightning Lane selections at 7 a.m.
 All other guests can make their individual Lightning Lane purchases at the time of park opening (this time can vary, depending on the park).

 Genie Plus passes can be booked as they become available throughout the day, while individual Lightning Lane passes can be secured for a specific time (though due to the popularity of a ride, you might only be able to snag what's available).
 This can give you some control over how you’d like your day to flow.
 You know your little frogs best and will want to schedule your first Genie+ selection and your two individual Lightning Lane selections around breaks, naps and meals.
 You don’t want to find yourself missing out on a favorite attraction because you booked your Lightning Lane in the afternoon when your family will be heading back to the resort for a pool break.

 Know How to “Stack” Genie+ Passes Throughout Your Day

 Even though I just explained the rules and said that you can only have one Lightning Lane selection at a time, there’s an exception to this rule.
 This exception is the 120-minute rule.
-Disney states that you can book an additional Lightning Lane attraction after you have used your first one OR after 120 minutes, whichever comes first.
+Disney states that you can book an additional Lightning Lane attraction after you have used your most recently booked reservation OR after 120 minutes, whichever comes first.

 For this reason, we recommend that you book your first Lightning Lane attraction for later in the day when wait times are expected to be higher.
 Because the 120-minute rule applies, you can book a second Lightning Lane attraction two hours after park opening.
 If the park opens at 8 a.m., you can book your second Lightning Lane attraction at 10 a.m.
 Now you have two Lightning Lane passes, or have “stacked” passes to use throughout your day.
-Once you ride the first attraction, you're able to book an additional pass, one at a time, while your afternoon pass will remain in place until you use it.
+Once you go on your most recently booked ride, you're able to book an additional pass, one at a time, while your afternoon pass will remain in place until you use it.

 Use Genie+ for More than Just Rides